-The best muscle-building workout split for most beginners is no split at all.
+The best muscle-building workout split for most genetically average, drug free, busy guys is no split at all.

-Full body workouts are the premier and logical choice for almost all newbies seeking the fastest gains in size and strength.
+Full body workouts are the premier and logical choice for those seeking the fastest gains in size and strength.

 The more muscle you can activate during a workout the greater growth stimulation you’ll receive.